 If all of your circuit breakers are turned on and the ground fault interrupter still will not reset, try unplugging everything on the circuit.
 This can include landscape lights, outdoor fountains and other things plugged in both inside and outside of your home.
 Once you have unplugged everything on the circuit try pushing the reset button on the device.
 If the device energizes you have a problem with something that was plugged into that circuit and the ground fault interrupting outlet is doing its job correctly.

 If everything on the circuit has been unplugged and all circuit breakers are turned on but the device still will not reset, you most likely need a new ground fault circuit interrupting receptacle installed.
 While it’s possible that there is a wiring problem, 99% of the time it is a case of the device being worn out.

 For more help call our in-office electrician in Mesa AZ free of charge.
-Our local Mesa AZ electricians have been voted best electricians Mesa AZ and are available to assist you with all of your electrical needs from 8:00 AM until 5:00 PM today, Monday, June 17th, 2019.
+Our local Mesa AZ electricians have been voted best electricians Mesa AZ and are available to assist you with all of your electrical needs from 8:00 AM until 5:00 PM, Monday thru Friday.